codedex-io/projects/.github/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior include:

-- Plagerism of any kind from other documentation sites
+- Plagiarism of any kind from other documentation sites
 - The use of sexualized language or imagery, and sexual attention or advances of any kind
 - Trolling, insulting or derogatory comments, and personal or political attacks